Dubai is well-known for its technological prowess and – we can say with confidence – it is the most developed country in the Middle East.

-Drones are used more and more each day and there are many areas in which drones may come in handy.
-People tend to turn to drones mostly because of their precision, easy navigation and naturally, the cost.
-Everything mentioned above would otherwise be done by a satellite or helicopter, thus, for now, drones are a significantly cheaper and easier investment.
+People tend to turn to drones mostly because of their precision, easy navigation, and – naturally – the cost.
+Everything mentioned above would otherwise be done by a satellite or helicopter, so drones are a significantly cheaper investment.

-The vice-president at market research and analysis services provider AMRB, Sukhdev Singh, says that using drones should grow even further and the drone market is going to reach critical mass in the near future.
-He believes that drone adaptation would largely increase as soon as adequate regulations are set in place and the drone market matures.
+Vice-President of market research and analysis services provider AMRB, Sukhdev Singh, predicts the drone market is going to reach critical mass in the near future.
+He said:

 “Robust growth is expected in use cases related to inventory management, and in the utilities, oil and gas industries in the Middle East and Africa with drones being used for monitoring and inspection purposes.